America's Greatest Makers: Episode 8

 Episode 8 was the finale of the first season.
-It aired on May 24th, 2016.
-In the finale, the 5 winners of the previous 'Make or Break' rounds - Grush, NWTN, ASEAH, PowerBobber and HandsOn - competed against each other for the grand prize of $1,000,000 dollars.
+It aired on May 24, 2016.
+In the finale, the 5 winners of the previous 'Make or Break' rounds - Grush, NWTN, ASEAH, PowerBobber and HandsOn - competed against each other for the grand prize of $1,000,000.
 The teams all presented their inventions one last time to the panel of judges, which included special judges Kenny Smith and Mike Rowe.
 The winner of season one's grand prize was Grush.
 Team Grush- Dr. Anubha Sacheti, Ethan Schur and Yong Jing Wang.